Italian ironclad Principe Amedeo

-Principe Amedeos lengthy construction time rendered her obsolescent by the time she entered service.
+Principe Amedeo's lengthy construction time rendered her obsolescent by the time she entered service.
 As a result, she primarily served as a station ship in Italy's overseas empire.
 In November 1881, she collided with the ironclad in a storm in Naples.
 Principe Amadeo was withdrawn from service in 1888 and converted into a headquarters ship for the vessels defending Taranto.
 She was stricken from the naval register in 1895 and thereafter used as a depot ship until she was broken up for scrap in 1910.

 Design

-Plan and profile drawing of Palestro; Principe Amedeos 10-inch guns were in a single casemate.
+Plan and profile drawing of Palestro; Principe Amedeo's 10-inch guns were in a single casemate.